AntonioMrtz/SpotifyElectron/docs/developer/backend/SETUP.md

 ### 2. Launch Backend dependencies using Docker

-This will launch all required dependencies such as MongoDB database for local development
+This will launch all required dependencies such as MongoDB database for local backend development.

 ```console
 cd Backend/docker/;
 ./build_and_up_dev_backend.sh;
 ```

-* More on Docker in [Docker docs](Docker.md).
+* Learn more about other Docker configurations for the application in [Docker docs](Docker.md).

 ### 3. Get or create `.env` file under `Backend/

-Development ready enviroment is provided at `Backend/docker/`.
-Copy and rename it to `.env` using the following command:
+A development ready environment files is provided at `Backend/docker/`.
+The environment files has to be placed under `Backend/` folder and should be named `.env`.
+It can be done using the following command:

 ```console
 cd Backend/docker/;